anan44/it-starts-with-clojure/materials/4-state-in-clojure/7-no-need-for-atoms.md

 It now has bindings *shoppings* and *choice*.
 Because we changed the loop's bindings, we had to also change the recurs accordingly.
-So in the case the use selects 1, we are now recurring the loop with new shoppings vector that is result of old vector with new item added to it.
+So in case the user selects 1, we are now recurring the loop with a new shoppings vector that is the result of old vector with new item added to it.
-The item is created directly by prompting product and amount inside the map.
+The item is created directly by prompting for the product and amount inside the map.
-The default case recur now recurs with the same shoppings as we had on the current iteration, so the state won't change if this occurs.
+For the default case, `recur` now recurs with the same shoppings as we had on the current iteration, so the state won't change if this occurs.
-Lastly we also modified the final part where we save the list the file by referring to our shopping vector instead of an atom.
+Lastly we also modified the final part where we save the list to the file by referring to our shopping vector instead of an `atom`.

 As you can see we have now far less code, our state is handled by recursion and the code is easier to read,